 The CHCFC is a federally qualified health center in downtown Greenfield that provides an excellent clinical opportunity for our residents, especially those interested in serving our community's most vulnerable patients.
 Residents from all levels rotate through CHCFC for pediatric clinics, MAT clinic, and dental urgent care.
 You will also have the opportunity to create your own CHCFC-based electives during your senior year.

-You will also gain community medicine experience in workshops and other learning opportunities focused on the social determinants of health, early Intervention, WIC, cross-cultural medicine, etc.
+You will also gain community medicine experience in workshops and other learning opportunities focused on the social determinants of health, early Intervention, WIC, cross-cultural medicine, and other topics.

 Practice Innovation and Scholarly Activities

 You will work with a faculty member to choose a practice innovation/quality improvement project during the latter half of your PGY1 year and will have dedicated time to work on the project during your PGY2 year.

 All residents present their projects at a residency-wide symposium during the end of their PGY3 year.
 Residents who are interested can pursue other scholarly activities throughout their residency and may even be able to present at regional or national family medicine conferences.

 Global Health Initiative

 Interested in international health and cultural diversity?
 REACH (Residents Educated in Alternative Cultures and Heath) provides an overview of important issues for residents considering medical work in low resource settings and is open to any UMass Chan-Baystate resident.